ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 By default CKEditor will be placed in the `bower_components/ckeditor` directory.

+### Adding CKEditor as a `bower.json` dependency

+You may incldue CKEditor to your dependency list inside your `bower.json`.
+Just make sure to create a reference to `ckeditor` inside the `dependency` property.

+	{
+		"name": "my-project",
+		"dependencies": {
+			"ckeditor": "<=4.3.3"
+		}
+	}

+After adding file execute the following comand:

+	bower update

 ### Fetching Particular Build Preset

 By default only the `standard-all` CKEditor installation preset can be fetched.
 However, there is a workaround to install a diffrent package using the `#<preset>/<version>` syntax.